wandyezj/build-add-in/docs/ideas.md

 - Can I allow custom buttons to active specific snips?

+- arbitrary snip import from URLs - show message if not successful
+- export as publish zip with:
+    - html file with {html, css, js} embedded or simply as separate files?
+    - manifest.xml
+    - default icon
+    - snip.json
+    - readme with instructions of how to publish on GitHub, clone simple repository put all files in, create site etc.., replace url in manifest etc, upload to store

+- Make sure to validate any imported data. - Should probably be extended to anything in indexedDB as well.
+Assume any data where ever it's from is evil.

+- Enable embedding snips in documents, possibly by adding custom xml tags and searching for them.
+- double check any library urls
+- provide firm guidance on what each piece does with an info box

 Tests

 - What happens with snips with really long names?